Matilda J. Clerk: Medical doctor

 Shunning a more lucrative private medical practice, she spent her entire career working in the public sector in the fields of primary care and public health.
 She was a medical officer and superintendent in the Gold Coast Civil Service.
 Hospitals she worked at include the Maternity Unit of Korle-Bu Teaching Hospital (1951–53), Kumasi Central Hospital (1954–57), Effia-Nkwanta Hospital, Sekondi (1957–62) and Tema General Hospital (1962–68).
 She was promoted to the rank of principal medical officer in 1969 and served for a time at the Princess Marie Louise Hospital for Women, now the Accra Children's Hospital with Susan Ofori-Atta.
 She also worked at the Health Education Division of the School of Hygiene in Accra from 1969 to 1971.
 She was the Senior Medical Officer at the Communicable Diseases, Maternal and Child Health Units of the Regional Medical Officer of Health's Office under the Ministry of Health in Accra from 1971 to 1973.
 She often acted as the Regional Medical Officer.

 Death and funeral

 Matilda Clerk died suddenly, aged 68, on 27 December 1984 at her home in Osu, Accra.
 Her funeral service was held at the Ebenezer Presbyterian Church, Osu; her remains were buried in the church's graveyard, the Basel Mission Cemetery, also in Osu, Accra.
-The Ghanaian physician, scholar, university administrator and public servant Emmanuel Evans-Anfom delivered the eulogy at her funeral.
+The Ghanaian physician, scholar, university administrator and public servant Emmanuel Evans-Anfom delivered a eulogy at her funeral.

+Memorial and legacy

+In 2024, a memorial mural of Matilda Clerk was unveiled at Nuffield House, Guy's Hospital in London, in recognition of her pioneering contributions to medicine and healthcare.